critical-links/c3-apps-starter/TUTORIAL.md

 ### Configure Hosts File

-before start execute the suggested commands, we need to `hack` our hosts file to simulate c3app dns domain `wordpress-tutorial.c3edu.online` what this means is that c3app work with reverse proxy and samba dns cnames, if we are connected to a c3 network we can access the c3app just using that domain in browser for ex `https://wordpress-tutorial.c3edu.online` and it simply works, but in our current development environment we are connected to a non c3 network, and to test reverse proxy we must edit our `/etc/hosts` file in our workstation/laptop (machine where we use the brower)
+before start execute the suggested commands, we need to `hack` our hosts file to simulate c3app dns domain `wordpress-tutorial.c3edu.online` what this means is that c3app work with reverse proxy and samba dns cnames, if we are connected to a c3 network we can access the c3app just using that domain in browser for ex `https://wordpress-tutorial.c3edu.online` and it simply works, but in our current development environment we are connected to a non c3 network, and to test reverse proxy we must edit our `/etc/hosts` file in our workstation/laptop (machine where we use the browser)

 in our case our c3 have the ip `192.168.1.120` we can get it's ip with